OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 ## Authentication and Input/Output validation

-When using websocket as communication channel, it's important to use an authentication method allowing the user to receive an access *Token* that is not automatically sent by the browser and then must be expliclty sent by the client code during each exchange.
+When using websocket as communication channel, it's important to use an authentication method allowing the user to receive an access *Token* that is not automatically sent by the browser and then must be explicitly sent by the client code during each exchange.

-[JSON Web Token](https://jwt.io/introduction/) is a good candidate because it allow to transport access ticket information in a stateless and not alterable way.
-Moreover, it define a validity timeframe.
+[JSON Web Token](https://jwt.io/introduction/) is a good candidate, because it allows the transport of access ticket information in a stateless and not alterable way.
+Moreover, it defines a validity timeframe.
 You can find additional information about JWT token hardening on this [cheat sheet](JSON_Web_Token_Cheat_Sheet_for_Java.md).

 [JSON Validation Schema](http://json-schema.org/) are used to define and validate the expected content in input and ouput messages.

-The code below define the complete authentication messages flow handling:
+The code below defines the complete authentication messages flow handling:

-**Authentication Web Socket endpoint** - Provide a WS endpoint the enable authentication exchange
+**Authentication Web Socket endpoint** - Provide a WS endpoint that enables authentication exchange

 ``` java
 import org.owasp.pocwebsocket.configurator.EndpointConfigurator;